runwhen-contrib/azure-c7n-codecollection/codebundles/azure-vm-triage/README.md

-# Azure Virtual Machine Scale Set Triage
+# Azure Virtual Machine Triage
-This codebundle runs a suite of metrics checks for a VM Scale Set in Azure.
-It fetches activities and the current configuration which is added to a report for review at that point in time.
+This codebundle runs a suite of metrics checks for VMs in Azure.
+It identifies:
+- VMs with public IP addresses
+- VMs with high CPU usage
+- Stopped VMs

 ## Configuration